assasinos/Overlay-Library/README.md

 # Overlay-Library

-Overlay library with menus (just like IMGUI) written with SkiaSharp
+Overlay library with menus and controls written with SkiaSharp (Inspired by [Dear ImGui](https://github.com/ocornut/imgui)).

+This library was developed to meet the needs of a private project.

 ## TODO: